Table of contents

 Frequently Asked Questions

-Can I make cornbread with out a cast iron skillet?
+Can I make Cornbread without a cast iron skillet?

-Yes, you truly can!
-While a cast iron skillet is the conventional manner to get that perfect crispy crust, it’s not the simplest choice.
-A steel or glass baking dish will even paintings in a pinch.
-The key is to preheat the dish inside the oven before pouring inside the batter—this mimics the impact of a hot skillet and enables create a nice crust.
-Just hold in mind that cast iron retains heat better than different substances, so the crust won’t be quite as crispy.
-If you’re serious about Southern cornbread, making an investment in a cast iron skillet is really worth it, and that they final a life-time while cared for correctly.
+Yes, you honestly can!
+While a cast iron skillet is the conventional manner to get that perfect crispy crust, it’s not the most straightforward choice.
+A steel or glass baking dish will even paint in a pinch.
+The key is to preheat the dish inside the oven before pouring the batter—this mimics a hot skillet’s impact and enables a nice crust.
+Just remember that cast iron retains heat better than different substances so that the crust won’t be as crispy.
+If you’re serious about Southern Cornbread, invest in ski investing, and they will finally be cared for correctly.

-Why is my cornbread too dry?
+Why is my Cornbread too dry?

-Can I use normal milk instead of buttermilk?
+Can I use regular milk instead of buttermilk?

-How do I save leftover cornbread?
+How do I save leftover Cornbread?

-Is sugar allowed in Southern cornbread?
+Is sugar allowed in Southern Cornbread?